will-moss/isaiah/README.md

 - Support for keyboard navigation
 - Support for mouse navigation
 - Support for search through Docker resources and container logs
+- Support for ascending and descending sort by any supported field
 - Support for customizable user settings (line-wrap, timestamps, prompt, etc.)
 - Support for custom Docker Host / Context.
 - Support for extensive configuration with `.env`